Gross polluters and vehicles' emissions reduction: Introduction

 \section{Introduction}

-The estimation of air pollutants' distribution over space is a significant challenge that concerns climate change and human health.
-In urban environments, air pollution generated from vehicles' emissions has become more and more evident, to the point that a temporary interruption of regular traffic flows during the COVID-19's lockdown immediately resulted in a tremendous increase in air quality and decrease of CO$_2$ emission~\cite{dutheil2020, berman2020, venter2020, laquere2020, he2020short, liu2020near}.
-Even if this brief period's impact on the epochal challenge of climate change is negligible~\cite{forster2020}, it helps outline the impact of the emissions related to the transportation sector on our everyday life.
-In particular, greenhouse gas (GHG) emissions from this sector have more than doubled since 1970, and about $80\%$ of this growth has come from road transport~\cite{ipcc_wg3}.
-In 2016, the $11.9\%$ of global GHG emissions were from road transport ($60\%$ of which from passenger travel and $40\%$ from road freight)~\cite{ritchie2020sector}.
-Moreover, the transport sector emits non-CO$_2$ pollutants such as nitrogen oxides (NO$_x$), which lead to the formation of ozone and particulate matter (PM), and volatile organic compounds (VOCs).
-These pollutants, emitted by internal combustion engines, play a fundamental role in changing climate and are severely dangerous for human health~\cite{ipcc_wg3}.
-Among the Sustainable Development Goals to be reached by 2030~\cite{le2015towards, kroll2019sustainable, assembly2015sustainable}, the United Nations poses an urgent call for action to reduce ``the adverse per capita environmental impact of cities, paying special attention to air quality''~\cite{assembly2015sustainable}.
-In this regard, understanding how air pollutants emitted by vehicles distribute in a city is fundamental in designing policies to reduce transportation emissions.
+Estimating air pollutants' distribution over space and time is a significant challenge concerning climate change and human health.
+In urban environments, air pollution generated from vehicles' emissions has become more and more evident, to the point that a temporary interruption of regular traffic during the COVID-19's lockdown resulted in a tremendous decrease in CO$_2$ emission~\cite{venter2020, laquere2020, he2020short, liu2020near}.
+Even if this brief period's impact on the epochal challenge of climate change is negligible~\cite{forster2020}, it helps outline the impact of the emissions related to transportation on our everyday life.
+Greenhouse gas (GHG) emissions from this sector have doubled since 1970, and, in 2016, $11.9\%$ of global GHG emissions were from road transport ($60\%$ of which was from passenger travel)~\cite{ipcc_wg3, ritchie2020sector}.
+Moreover, the transport sector emits non-CO$_2$ pollutants such as nitrogen oxides, ozone, particulate matter, and volatile organic compounds, which play a fundamental role in changing climate and are dangerous for human health~\cite{ipcc_wg3}.
+Among the Sustainable Development Goals to be reached by 2030~\cite{assembly2015sustainable}, the United Nations pose an urgent call for action to reduce ``the adverse per capita environmental impact of cities, paying particular attention to air quality''~\cite{assembly2015sustainable}.
+In this regard, measuring the vehicles' emissions is primary in designing policies to reduce transportation emissions.